Journeyman1337/Journey-CPP-Style-Guide/README.md

 ## Safe Memory Access

 When values are indexed from an array, safeguards must exist to prevent segmentation faults from out of range access.
 When invalid access is possible at runtime, invalid access must be handled with a thrown exception, a returned `std::expected`, or some other method that is described in the documentation.
-When array access must be garunteed at runtime to never go out of bounds, invalid accesse must be detected it in debug builds using an `assert()` statement.
+When array access must be guaranteed at runtime to never go out of bounds, invalid access must be detected it in debug builds using an `assert()` statement.

 ## TODO Comments